 Whether plastic or glass, see-through bins make it easy to see everything, and no labels are necessary.
-Most rectangle or square clear containers can be stacked, taking advantage of vertical space.
+You can stack most rectangular or square clear containers to take advantage of vertical space.
 When using glass, leftovers can be safely reheated without transferring the food to a microwave-safe plate.
 One less dish to wash!

-Zip-top freezer bags are a popular option for storing individual or meal-sized portions of chili, soups, and sauces.
+Zip-top freezer bags are a popular option for storing individual or meal-sized portions of chilli, soups, and sauces.
 They are also great for storing ingredients such as cooked, shredded chicken or pre-cut veggies.
 Freezer bags come in a variety of sizes and are fairly inexpensive.
 Look for bags made without BPA; 365 Everyday Value, Hefty, Glad, or Ziploc are options.
-Plus, freezer bags are easily labeled, dated, and stacked like books on a shelf, taking up minimal space.
+Plus, you can easily label, date and stack freezer bags like books on a shelf, taking up minimal space.

 Ice Cube and Muffin Trays

 BPA-free ice cube and muffin trays are perfect for freezing and/or storing purées, fruits, fruit juice or leftover wine.
 Simply freeze lemon juice in ice cube trays, pop out the cubes, and store them in a freezer bag for future recipes.
 Packing your baby’s lunch can also be as easy as putting a cube or two of peaches or applesauce directly from the freezer into a small container or baby food jar.
-Muffin trays can be used to freeze individual-portion sizes of hummus, refried beans, or other packable foods that are lunch-ready in no time.
+Use muffin trays to freeze individual-portion sizes of hummus, refried beans, or other packable foods that are lunch-ready in no time.